Skip to main content

 Jonathan Frost, LLC/Jonathan Frost GalleryPortland1

-The single largest action involved Stanley Black & Decker at its Portland facility, reporting 105 affected workers.
+The largest notice was filed by Stanley Black & Decker at its Portland facility, reporting 105 affected workers.
 Sears followed with 60 workers.

 Trend & Outlook